Skip to main content

 The toolbar at the top of the canvas provides:

-• Select — Click and drag to select, move, and resize elements
+• Select — Click and drag to select, move, and resize items

 • Pan — Hold and drag to move around the canvas, or scroll to zoom